kxqdesign/Reference-Formatter/README.md

-Feel free to use .exe, if you think the .py rely on too much packages and do not knwn what to buy.

 # Reference-Formatter 🌟
 [ ] to citekey, effortlessly transforms your Word document citations into LaTeX-compatible \cite{key} references, streamlining the transition from Word to LaTeX.